QEDProtocol/city-rollup/README.md

 ```

 If you encounter the `Insufficient funds` error, it's not your lucky day, try to test on another day
 or relaunch until it works.
-However, this is tiny error that we didn't fix yet
+However, this is a tiny error that we didn't fix yet